allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 method-based builders give more type-safety than using arbitrary maps.
 IDE doesn’t hint what properties can be set.
 Moreover, you can make a typo in a property’s name, and, if you’re lucky a runtime exception will be thrown.
-If you’re not, you’ll spend hours on debugging sessions in frustration wondering why the test does not pass.
+If you’re not, you’ll spend hours in debugging sessions in frustration wondering why the test does not pass.
 In the worst case, the test will pass (because of defaults) and you’ll release with a bug.

 ### Trying to replace legacy code

-I couldn’t find any good reason why we use map-based builders.
+I couldn’t find any good reason why we were using map-based builders.
 My teammates didn’t really know the reason, either.
 Maybe the person that introduced the approach does not work with us anymore?
 Maybe the approach seemed elegant and innovative?
 Maybe we didn’t know much about Groovy at the time we introduced map-based builders?
 So why bother?

-After another debugging session that ended with fixing a typo in the test builder, I was full of anger and I decided to get rid of map-based builders.
-To make a [decision](https://www.youtube.com/watch?v=EauykEv_2iA), I started experiments with different approaches to see what would fit us the best.
+After another debugging session that ended with fixing a typo in the test builder, I was full of anger and decided to get rid of map-based builders.
+To make a [decision](https://www.youtube.com/watch?v=EauykEv_2iA), I started experiments with different approaches to see what would fit us best.

 The “classic”, method-based builders seem to be the best if you care about type-safety and IDE hints.
 On the other hand, you have to repeat the build